kiasar/gutenberg_cleaner/README.md

 # gutenberg-cleaner

-a python package for cleaning Gutenberg books and dataset.
+A python package for cleaning Gutenberg books and dataset.

 ### Prerequisites
 nltk package